Surgical treatment of extensive and multiple skin cancers via excision and reconstruction using multiple flaps: a case report

 Locally advanced skin cancers are sometimes considered inoperable and are treated with chemotherapy, radiotherapy, or immunotherapy instead of surgical resection.
 In this case report, the patient had locally advanced disease with multifocal cancers and regional lymph node metastasis.
 Nonetheless, palliative surgical resection was planned as pain and odor from the cancer were causing a significant decline in the patient’s quality of life.

 Tumor resection was successful, but our team faced several challenges during and after the surgery.
 The defect required a tissue that is larger than a pedicled LDMC flap, but a bilateral LDMC flap would have led to the compression of one flap while the other side was being harvested.
-Vacuum-assisted closure therapy with skin graft is usually suitable for anterior chest defect [5] but was inadequate in our case as the patient had to undergo adjuvant therapy and had less time to tolerate delayed wound healing or cancer penetration through the graft.
+Negative pressure wound therapy with skin graft is usually suitable for anterior chest defect [5] but was inadequate in our case as the patient had to undergo adjuvant therapy and had less time to tolerate delayed wound healing or cancer penetration through the graft.
 Hence, solid tissue coverage using free tissue transfer was decided.
 The microsurgical anastomosis was challenging due to the lack of sizeable recipient vessels.
 Two main recipient vessels of the anterior chest area, the internal mammary vessels and thoracoacromial vessels, were both sacrificed on the right side due to cancer invasion.
 Flaps on the right side of the chest had to be anastomosed to flaps or vessels on the left side, requiring long pedicles and a vessel graft.
 Size mismatch between left DIEV and LCFV as well as the burden of three flaps being connected to a single, small recipient vessel resulted in venous congestion of the left DIEP flap.
 Pedicle elongation using vessel graft and reanastomosis of left DIEP with a sizeable vessel was inevitable.

 The potential risk of microorganisms within the malignant fungating wound [6] was undertaken in our case, which led to postoperative infection and subsequent removal of the ALT flap.
 A pedicled LDMC flap was used to replace the ALT flap because the recipient site lacked a vessel for free flap transfer and solid tissue was necessary for infection control.
 In the subsequent operations, extra caution was taken to prevent infection whenever a tumor with an open wound or infectious discharge was present in the operative field.